meteor/meteor/source/api/pubsub.md

 {% apibox "Subscription#userId" %}

 This is constant.
-However, if the logged-in user changes, the publish function is rerun with the new value.
+However, if the logged-in user changes, the publish function is rerun with the new value, assuming it didn't throw an error at the previous run.

 {% apibox "Subscription#added" %}
 {% apibox "Subscription#changed" %}